peter-duongGHub/Expense-Tracker/README.md

 [Python-Download](https://www.python.org/downloads/)
 ![Python-Download-Screenshot](./docs/DownloadPython.PNG)

-#### Step 2 - Text Editor or IDE
+#### Step 2 - Text Editor, IDE or Terminal (Ubuntu)
-Users must then download a text editor such as Visual Studio Code or IDE such as PyCharm to run the terminal application.
-Links of both Visual Studio Code and PyCharm are listed below.
+Users must then download a text editor such as Visual Studio Code, IDE such as PyCharm or Terminal (Ubuntu) to run the terminal application.
+Links of both Visual Studio Code, PyCharm and Ubuntu are listed below.
 Please follow the instructions provided in the web link to have a text editor or IDE installed.

 [Visual-Studio-Code](https://code.visualstudio.com/download)
 ![Visual-Studio-Code-Screenshot](./docs/VSCode.PNG)